KunZhou9646/emotional-voice-conversion-with-CycleGAN-and-CWT-for-Spectrum-and-F0/README.md

 This script is to convert speech from the source using trained CycleGAN to convert spectrum and CWT-F0 features separately.

-4. `evaluation.py`

-This script provides the metrics (MCD, RMSE and PCC) for evaluation.

 # Instruction